-The average website experiences 59 attacks every day, any of which could result in stolen customer data, blacklisting by search engines, or suspension by your web host.
+The average website experiences multiple attacks every day, any of which could result in stolen customer data, blacklisting by search engines, or suspension by your web host.
 A successful attack on your site could also impact revenue, tarnish your reputation, and degrade customer loyalty.
 To protect against a possible cyberattack and mitigate the consequences it could have on your business, you’ll need to invest in website security.

-Many website owners believe their websites are inherently secure, or that website security is the responsibility of another party, such as a hosting provider.
+Many website startup owners believe their websites are inherently secure, or that website security is the responsibility of another party, such as a hosting provider.
 In fact, recent SiteLock data shows that 45% of surveyed website owners believe their web host provides security for their website.

 While your hosting provider keeps the server your site is hosted on secure, securing your website is your responsibility.
 You can think of it like securing an apartment building – property management (or the web host) ensures the building and its premise is up to code, but it’s the responsibility of each tenant (or the website owner) to lock their doors and windows.

 Don’t worry, securing your website is easier than you think!
 By following these four simple steps, you can focus all of your efforts on growing your business knowing that your website is protected from all angles.

 Even if you aren’t familiar with the term, you’re likely already familiar with SSL certificates.
 If you’ve ever noticed a URL that begins with “https” and a lock logo with the word “Secure” in your browser bar, then you’ve found a website that has an SSL certificate installed.
 This means that sensitive information, like login credentials or credit card numbers, is encrypted as it passes between the website and its server.
 The certificate does not actually protect information on the website itself, but it does prevent cybercriminals from intercepting the information in transit.